UMM-CSci-3601-S18/iteration-4-megabittron/Documentation/Droplet Setup Instructions.md

 - Run ``git pull``
 - Repeat steps starting at ``./build.sh`` from above.

-## Logging in from outside the lab, or as someone other than the person who did this setup.
+## Logging in as someone other than the person who did this setup.
 - You're free to add accounts to your droplet as you see fit and provide that login info to others.
 - You **should not** share the private key that you generated.
 - You can enable password ssh logins by editing the ``PasswordAuthentication`` field in ``/etc/ssh/sshd_config``